trylks/trylks/linux/install.md

    Either:
     1. [Configure Windows to use global time](https://lifehacker.com/5742148/fix-windows-clock-issues-when-dual-booting-with-os-x).
     1. [Configure Linux to use local time](https://askubuntu.com/questions/169376/clock-time-is-off-on-dual-boot).
+       It is as simple as `timedatectl set-local-rtc 1`.
-    1. Accept that time may be one hour off sometimes.
+    1. Accept that time may be several hours off sometimes (the minutes are fine).
     If you don't switch between windows and linux very often, this is an acceptable (and very lazy) solution, they automatically set the correct time and keep it until you switch to the other OS.
 1. Move some paths from the SSD to the HDD: